ADAM OSBORNE: PERSONAL REMEMBRANCES

 She told me the man she loved was on the waiting list for a heart transplant at Stanford University and that she had moved to a small studio apartment in Campbell, California to work in Silicon Valley and be within driving distance to see him.
 She wanted to know if there was some way I might be able to console him as he was wrought with anxiety almost to the point of a total breakdown --- inturn adversely impacting his health and preparedness for the transplant.
 Before a new heart with his match was available he died.

 The several days of my intended stay turned into several weeks, then several months.
 By then I had to leave.
 One night just before I left, at some function or the other, I looked across the room and made a strangely unusual eye contact with a man I was sure I knew somehow.
 Asking my friend if she knew who the man might be she told me he was some Silicon Valley computer geek multi-quadzillionaire.
-With the unexpected death of my one time millionaire friend Lance Reventlow some ten years prior, who at the time I knew him owned one of only two fully aluminum bodied Mercedes Benz 300SL gullwing coupes in the US, and having no reason to think I might know any kind of a millionaire now, let alone a multi-quadzillionaire, computer geek or otherwise, I let it pass.
+While it is true growing up I crossed paths more than once with Howard Hughes I would be hard pressed to say I knew him.
+Combine that with the unexpected death of my one time millionaire friend Lance Reventlow some ten years prior, who at the time I knew him owned one of only two fully aluminum bodied Mercedes Benz 300SL gullwing coupes in the US, and having no reason to think I might know any kind of a millionaire now, let alone a multi-quadzillionaire, computer geek or otherwise, I let it pass.(see)

 Some nights later my friend was hanging out in a place down the street from her studio apartment called the Garrett, adjecent to the Pruneyard in Campbell, eating a pizza and quaffing down a few beers with friends when the same man stepped up to her.
 He told her he had tracked her down through mutual acquaintances and was sure that her friend, me, and he knew each other as kids.
 He wanted to know, implying that it was important, if she thought it possible if such could be the case.
 She told him since I had moved around and lived with so many families so often as a child --- and her not knowing any of the specifics --- she could not say one way or the other with any amount of certainty.

 When she caught up with me I told her it might have been possible.
 I also told her that even though I could not place when or how, I still had this strange feeling that night I first saw him that I knew him from someplace.
 Then she dropped the bombshell.
 He said he thought he knew me from India!
 I had never told my friend I had ever been to India and for the man to claim such a thing out of the blue was most startling.

 Because he had met my friend at the Garrett and I knew where it was located, we set it as a meeting place.
 As soon as he saw the pictures of me in my youth he knew I was the one he knew as a kid in India.
 Then he told me his story.
-His name was Adam Osborne and as things stand now he was sort of a precursor to the much more successful Steve Jobs.
+His name was Adam Osborne and as things stood then and now he was sort of a precursor to the eventually much more financially successful Steve Jobs.
 Osborne and I were basically the exact same age.
 When he was very young his father, a British subject, worked in Thailand.
 He and his family just happened to be on vacation in India when the war broke out.
 His father returned to his job in Thailand, but, because of how unsettled everything was, he had Adam and his mother and two sisters go to the south of India to stay with friends.
 Shortly after returning to Thailand his father was placed into an internment camp by the Japanese and not released until the war ended.
 In the meantime Adam grew up in Tiruvannamalai and the ashram of the Bhagavan Sri Ramana Maharshi.

-Although I was truly not able to recall anything he told me about the two of us being in India together as kids, he said he remembered me quite well because I was the only anglo boy his age he ever really met in his early years.
+Although I was truly not able to recall anything he told me about the two of us being in India together as kids, again because of the aforementioned mitigating circumstances, he said he remembered me quite well because I was the only anglo boy his age he ever really met in his early years.
 He said he could not remember if our time together was long or short, if it lasted just days or stretched into weeks, but he did remember, even though he was not doing meditation specifically like I was, the two of us still found time to run all over the place getting in trouble --- even to the point of being admonished by the Maharshi.
 He also told me we had participated in Giri Valam, circumambulation of the holy hill Arunachala, although he did not recall if we completed the walk or who we went with.
 Neither too, did he remember if the two of us ever climbed to the top or visited the caves.(see)

-"At the ashram Ramana turned and said, "Go with your parents.
-I will always be with you."
+"At the ashram Ramana turned and said, 'Go with your parents.
+I will always be with you.'
 Ramana knew, as I did, the couple I was with were not my parents."

 In so saying, in the text of the Last American Darshan I lay it out, mostly by inference, that Ramana knew the couple were not my real parents through a certain level or spiritual aspect of his "abilities."
 And I still feel such may well be the case.
 However, not to play down any abilities Ramana may or may not have had, spiritual or otherwise, when Osborne and I met at the Garrett many years later as grown-ups he told me that as kids I had informed him that the couple I was with were NOT actually my parents.
 Truth be told, in Ramana's court in the ashram nothing escaped him.
 Whatever happened was brought to his attention either through attrition, a genuine confidant, or told him by someone hoping to gain something.
 Osborne's mother was a well respected member of Ramana's inner circle and it could be in general conversation the fact that the couple were not my parents may have filtered up from son to mother to Ramana.